ClaudiuStefaniga/LearnChineseResources/README.md

 # LearnChinese

-Learn Chinese App is based on first 2500+ most used chinese words (HSK 5) and 1000+ sentences to practice your skills.
+Learn Chinese App is based on first 2500 most used chinese words (HSK 5) and 2000+ sentences to practice your Chinese.

 ## 4 main sections